|

 What Are Certificates

 That leads to the question: what are member cents?
-They are the FanArtReview.com currency that is used to buy these certificates.
+They are the FanArtReview currency that is used to buy these certificates.
 So if you write reviews you can earn member cents.
 You can use those member cents to buy a certificate for your own work.

 The available release page is sorted by member cents rewarded.
-The works that offer the most member cents to reviewers are listed higher on the page.
+The posts that offer the most member cents to reviewers are listed higher on the page.
 So the work rewarding the most amount of member cents is in the first position.
 The work that is offering the next most is listed second - and so on.

 Now your base certificate does reward member cents.
 But not much.
 So you will likely want to reward more.
 To reward more member cents you use a "Member Cent Pump Certificate" This certificate simply increases the amount of member cents your work rewards.
-Each use will normally move it higher up the listing bringing it to the attention of more reviewers.
+Each use will normally move it higher up the listing bringing it to the attention of more viewers.

 That's really all there is to it.
 First, add a base certificate, next use bonus certificates (normally the member cent pump) to raise that position to a level where it will receive notice.

-And how do I use them? - the details
+And how do I use them?

-- Get one with member dollars.
+First, get one with member dollars.
 Write reviews to earn member dollars or buy them here.

 |